michal-jamula/Metflix/README.md

    1. Able to register a user
 4. Admin functionality -
    1. Read multiple user data from database
+   2. Read movies, credit cards and addresses from database
-   2. Able to access single user information from admin panel
+   3. Able to access single user information from admin panel
+   4. Able to edit and save single user information from admin panel

 <br>